 GIVEAWAY Andy is giving away 1 handmade copy of Living Room Stories and a print of two from tearing at thoughts.
 To enter leave a comment or tweet the song that represents love for you.
 Andy will pick his favourite.
 If you take the tweet option, include the link to the post and the hashtag #undersound.
 Good luck!

-79 Rat Press, 7in record sleeve, Andy Harrod, arts, authors, beauty, book giveaway, competition, deepen your story, entertainment, fiction, Fix and Finish With Confidence, giveaway, how to write a book, how to write a novel, ideas, inspiration, literary fiction, literature, Living Room Stories, love stories, music, music for writing, My Memories of a Future Life, novels, publishing, record sleeve, Roz Morris, self-publishing, short stories, single, stories, style, The Undercover Soundtrack, undercover soundtrack, writing, writing a novel - Nail Your Novel, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel, writing life, Writing Plots With Drama, Depth & Heart, writing to music
+79 Rat Press, 7in record sleeve, Andy Harrod, arts, authors, beauty, book giveaway, competition, deepen your story, fiction, giveaway, how to write a book, how to write a novel, inspiration, literary fiction, literature, Living Room Stories, love stories, music, music for writing, My Memories of a Future Life, novels, publishing, record sleeve, Roz Morris, self-publishing, short stories, single, stories, style, The Undercover Soundtrack, undercover soundtrack, writing, writing a novel - Nail Your Novel, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel, writing life, Writing Plots With Drama, Depth & Heart, writing to music

 My guest this week had never realised his fiction was so closely tied to music, nor how much that meant it reflected the landmarks of his own life.
 Through significant songs he has peeled back the years to channel aspects of his family and upbringing, to flesh out the characters in his short stories and novels.
 He is McStorytellers founder Brendan Gisby and he’s on the Red Blog sharing his Undercover Soundtrack

-authors, Brendan Gisby, deepen your story, drama, entertainment, fiction, Fix and Finish With Confidence, flesh, having ideas, how to write a novel, ideas, inspiration, landmarks, literary fiction, McStorytellers, My Memories of a Future Life, novels, publishing, Roz Morris, Scottish fiction, short fiction, short stories, The Bookie's Runner, The Undercover Soundtrack, undercover soundtrack, upbringing, writing, writing a novel - Nail Your Novel, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel, writing life, Writing Plots With Drama, Depth & Heart, writing to music
+authors, Brendan Gisby, deepen your story, fiction, flesh, having ideas, how to write a novel, inspiration, landmarks, literary fiction, McStorytellers, My Memories of a Future Life, novels, publishing, Roz Morris, Scottish fiction, short fiction, short stories, The Bookie's Runner, The Undercover Soundtrack, undercover soundtrack, upbringing, writing, writing a novel - Nail Your Novel, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel, writing life, Writing Plots With Drama, Depth & Heart, writing to music

 (This is the first time I’ve come across a quote that put the words ‘nail’ and ‘novel’ together, so I thought it was worth a mention.)